Micky Burn: Colditz

 Following his capture Burn was first sent to Marlag und Milag Nord, a naval POW camp that was the destination of all Charioteers prior to the separation of Commando and Royal Navy personnel.
 He was then incarcerated in Spangenberg Castle, Oflag IX-A/H, where he began giving lectures to fellow POWs before being sent to Colditz Castle, Oflag IV-C. There, using shorthand learnt for his previous employment in journalism, Burn acted as scribe to Colditz's secret radio operator, Lieutenant-Colonel Jimmy Yule.

-On liberation, Burn sent dispatches to The Times about what had gone on in Colditz, published in the newspaper on 19 and 21 April 1945.
-Burn had written a novel during his stay, which was published as Yes, Farewell in 1946.
+At Colditz Burn studied for a Oxford diploma and wrote a novel fictionalizing his years as a prisoner, which was published as Yes, Farewell in 1946.
+Ben Macintyre wrote that it was the only good novel from a Colditz prisoner of war.
+On liberation, Burn sent dispatches to The Times that appeared in the newspaper on 19 and 21 April 1945; they were the first detailed published descriptions of a prisoner-of-war camp.

 While at Colditz, Burn had received a Red Cross parcel from an old Dutch friend and former lover, Ella van Heemstra.

-After his release from Colditz, Burn responded by sending packages with food and cigarettes to van Heemstra.
+After his release from Colditz, Burn sent packages with food and cigarettes to van Heemstra.
 The food helped the malnourished van Heemstra and her daughter, Audrey (future actress and humanitarian activist Audrey Hepburn), survive the hardships following the end of the war.
-Van Heemstra could also sell the cigarettes for penicillin on the black market to treat the seriously ill Hepburn, perhaps saving her life.
+Van Heemstra sold the cigarettes for penicillin on the black market to treat the seriously ill Hepburn, perhaps saving her life.

-Burn ended the war as a Captain.
+Burn ended the war as a captain.

 After the Second World War

 When the war ended Burn returned to The Times.
-His first assignment - while waiting for a visa to Moscow as permanent correspondent - was to Vienna.
+His first assignment – while waiting for a visa to Moscow as permanent correspondent – was to Vienna.
 After several months of waiting in vain for the Moscow visa, he suggested to the editor of The Times that he instead go behind the Iron Curtain to Hungary to observe the government takeover by the Hungarian Communist Party supported by the Red Army.
 As a consequence, he became the main British reporter on the political purges and the faked trial of Cardinal József Mindszenty.

 Burn wrote nine books of non-fiction, four novels and six books of poetry.
 He enjoyed reading his poetry aloud at regional poetry events.
 He also wrote a play, The Night of the Ball, which opened in London's West End in 1954 starring Gladys Cooper.